brydenver2/docker-swarm-mcp/docs/MCP-JSON-RPC-USAGE.md

 2. **Handle errors gracefully**: Check for `error` field in responses
 3. **Use session IDs**: Include `X-Session-ID` for distributed tracing
 4. **Filter tools**: Use `task_type` parameter to reduce context size
+5. **Use meta-tools or prompts for discovery**: Call discover-tools tool or prompts/list to learn about tool organization
+6. **Access meta-tools on-demand**: Use task_type: 'meta-ops' to see all available meta-tools
-5. **Validate inputs client-side**: Use `inputSchema` from tools/list to validate before calling
+7. **Validate inputs client-side**: Use `inputSchema` from tools/list to validate before calling
-6. **Log request IDs**: Include request IDs in client logs for troubleshooting
+8. **Log request IDs**: Include request IDs in client logs for troubleshooting
+8. **Preserve request IDs**: Echo the exact `id` from request in response tracking
+9. **Avoid batch requests**: Use single requests per HTTP call (batch not supported)
+10. **Use notifications sparingly**: Only for fire-and-forget operations that don't need responses

 ## See Also